Skip to main content

 Verify an AI document answer in Atlas

-Use this workflow when a document answer will become a note, synthesis, report, literature-review claim, or decision:
+Use these steps when an answer will feed a note, report, literature review, or decision:

 1. Add the PDF or supported source to the right Atlas project.